saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 The reviewers then read the introduction section as it should explain the problem statement in a detailed way and the main proposal of the paper and the contributions.
 Immediately after this section, once you know what the paper is assuming, the conclusion section tells about the conclusion of the work and whether the assumptions and expectations presented in the introduction are satisfied or not.

 > **Note:** The introduction section is supposed to explain the problem statement in detail and the major contributions of the paper.
 We get to know the intent of the author from this section.

-> **Note:** The Conclusion section validates the assumptions and propositions given in the introduction through experiments and proofs.
+The Conclusion section validates the assumptions and propositions given in the introduction through experiments and proofs.

 After validating that the assumed propositions have been validated successfully, the method section is seen in detail to see what approach was taken to acheive the goal.
 In the discussion section, the experiments are explained as to why exactly the proposed method works.
 This is basically how a reviewer reads a paper and it is the same approach that is to be taken by a reader like us to read a paper.

-> **Note:** The method and discussion sections explain the approach and experiments done to validate the results.

 ## 3 pass approach to read a research paper
 A 3 pass approach is taken to read research papers.
 The content covered in each passes is in sync with the discussion on the review procedure from last section.
 Following are the 3 passes: